* Republicans seek three-month debt limit increase

-LONDON, Jan 21 (Reuters) - German Bund yields rose on Monday after Republican lawmakers’ proposal to give the U.S. government leeway to pay its bills for another three months hurt appetite for safe-haven assets.
+LONDON, Jan 21 (Reuters) - German Bund yields rose on Monday after Republican lawmakers’ efforts to give the U.S. government leeway to pay its bills for another three months dented appetite for safe-haven assets.

-U.S. House Republican leaders said on Friday they would seek to pass a three-month extension of the federal borrowing authority in coming days to buy time for the Democrat-controlled Senate to pass a plan to shrink budget deficits and stave off the risk of a debt default.
+U.S. House Republican leaders said on Friday they would seek to pass a three-month extension of the federal borrowing authority in coming days to buy time for the Democrat-controlled Senate to pass a plan to shrink budget deficits.

 ING rate strategist Alessandro Giansanti said he expected selling pressure to ease at these levels and predicted yields could fall back to the middle of their range at around 1.45 percent in coming days.

-He said one of the key factors that drove yields higher last week - fears of sizeable early repayments of three-year loans that euro zone banks took from the European Central Bank - was likely to lose intensity in the next few days.
+He said one of the major factors that drove yields higher last week - fears of sizeable early repayments of loans that euro zone banks took from the European Central Bank - was likely to lose intensity in the next few days.

 This would keep two-year yields around current levels of 0.20 percent, after briefly rising to their highest in nearly 10 months at 0.25 percent on Friday.
 Comments by ECB board member Benoit Coeure that he did not expect the loan repayments to have a major impact on short-term rates have stabilised the market, Giansanti said.

 “Yields have already moved to high levels.
-For them to rise further we would have to see a sizeable repayment of above 100 billion euros (immediately),” he said, predicting instead a slow, gradual repayment of 1 trillion euros borrowed in December 2011 and February 2012.
+For them to rise further we would have to see a sizeable repayment of above 100 billion euros (immediately),” he said.
+He added that he only expected a slow, gradual repayment of the around 1 trillion euros’ worth of three-year loans taken out by banks in December 2011 and February 2012.

 Merkel remains favourite to win a third term in a general election in September, but the centre-left majority in the Bundesrat means the opposition can block major legislation and initiate laws themselves.

-Ten-year Spanish yields were little changed at 5.10 percent on the day, and other liquid euro zone bond yields were also trading flat or somewhat higher.
+Outside Germany, there was little evidence of any concerns, with 10-year Spanish yields little changed at 5.09 percent on the day, and other euro zone yields also trading virtually flat.

-“All support measures for the (euro) countries in the south have also been supported by the opposition,” said Norbert Wuthe, rate strategist at Bayerische Landesbank, referring to the parties opposing Merkel.
+“All support measures for the countries in the south have also been supported by (Merkel‘s) opposition,” said Norbert Wuthe, rate strategist at Bayerische Landesbank.